xinyee20/tp/docs/DeveloperGuide.md

 The `StudentManager` contains a `HashMap` which key is a `GroupName` and value is a `UniqueList<Student>`.
 In this section, we will detail the workflow of adding a new student to an existing tutorial group using the `addstudent` command.
-The workflow is shown in the Activity Diagram below.
+The workflow is shown in the Activity Diagram given in Figure 5.4.2.1 below.

 <p align="center"><img src="images/developerGuide/AddStudentActivityDiagram.png" alt="Figure 5.4.2.1 Activity diagram of `addstudent` command" width="317px" height="709px"></p>
 <p align="center"><i>Figure 5.4.2.1.
 Activity diagram of a <code>addstudent</code> command</i></p>